Communication Arts (CA)

 CA 133 MEDIA WRITING3 Credits

-A study of various techniques of media writings intended to familiarize students on why and how media utilize those techniques.
-Writing techniques for Journalism, radio, television, and online, will be addressed.
+A study of various techniques of media writing intended to familiarize students on why and how media utilize those techniques.
+Introduction to Associated Press style, basic editing, and beginner photojournalism.
+Writing techniques for journalism, radio, television, and online platforms (including social media), will be addressed.

 CA 144 ORAL INTERPRETATION & PERFORMANCE STUDIES3 Credits